 Applicants should make a direct application to the Department of Politics, following the University’s admissions procedures.
 Applicants should list Oriel College as their first-choice college and list the David N. Lyon Scholarship on their application form.

-In addition, applicants to the scholarship should send their CV and research proposal, outlining their intended area of study and suitability for the scholarship to: Joseph Cole, Academic Registrar, Oriel College, Oxford, OX1 4EW
+In addition, new applicants to the scholarship should send a CV, covering letter, and research proposal, outlining their intended area of study to: Joseph Cole, Academic Registrar, Oriel College, Oxford, OX1 4EW by 31st December 2021.

-Prospective applicants are encouraged to contact the Academic Registrar, Joseph Cole (firstname.lastname@example.org) for more information.
+Prospective applicants are welcome to contact Dr Teresa Bejan, Fellow and Tutor in Politics (firstname.lastname@example.org) for more information.

 Deadline for applications to Oriel: 31st December 2021.